OpenNMT/OpenNMT-py/docs/source/examples/LanguageModelGeneration.md

 ## Step 3: Train the model
 To train a model for LM tasks, the following parameters are required:

-* *model_task* is used to specify that the task will be language modeling (decoder only model with tansform_lm decoder type, source only dataset expected)
+* *model_task* is used to specify that the task will be language modeling (decoder only model with tansformer_lm decoder type, source only dataset expected)
-* *decoder_type* must be transform_lm.
+* *decoder_type* must be transformer_lm.
 This transformer is the one used in GPT-2: [**Language Models are Unsupervised Multitask Learners**](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf).
 Basically, it is a transformer without an encoder attention block
 * *encoder_type* is not useful but need to be mentionned
 * *share_vocab* must be true.
 The slided source will play the role of the target hence vocabulary must be shared.
 ```yaml